 Foam Fire Extinguishers

-Foam fire extinguishers have undergone major transformation over the years.
+Foam fire extinguishers have undergone a major transformation over the years.
 They originally came with a thick and gloopy texture.
 The foams were rather smelly due to the use of high animal protein content.
 Conversely, modern Aqueous Film Forming Foam (AFFF) is more evolved and advanced.
 It provides a more effective solution when it comes to fire extinguishing.

 This type of extinguisher is typically indicated by a blue band above the instructions.
 It is designed to extinguish class A and B fires.
-Class A encompasses fires triggered or involving a number of materials, including rubber, different types of plastics, textiles, paper and wood.
+Class A encompasses fires triggered or involving a number of materials, including rubber, different types of plastics, textiles, paper, and wood.
 On the other hand, class B covers flammable liquids.
 Foam extinguishers are available in different sizes to suit various applications and requirements.

 How Foam Fire Extinguishers Work

 A foam fire extinguisher puts out fires by covering the flames with a thick blanket of foam.
 In turn, this deprives the fire of air supply, thus undermining its capacity to release flammable vapours.
 When directed towards flammable liquids, the foam allows the liquid to drain from it before forming an aqueous film.
 This creates ideal conditions for the effective suppression of fuel vapour and the sealing of the liquid surface.